Search for a story:

 Precious Ramabulana was brutally stabbed 52 times in her rented room.

-Maanda Bele, born and raised in Nzhelele Siloam, is currently a third year journalism student at the Tshwane University of Technology.
+Maanda Bele, born and raised in Nzhelele Siloam, studied journalism at the Tshwane University of Technology.

 He is passionate about current news and international affairs.

-He joined the Zoutnet team as an intern in 2017.
+He worked as part of the Zoutnet team as an intern in 2017.